 Switzerland shares 600 kilometres of border with France.
 Cross-border exchanges are particularly intensive, notably around the Geneva agglomeration, Lake Geneva, the area of Mont Blanc, in the upper Rhine area and along the Jura mountains.
 More than 150,000 French citizens regularly cross the border to work in Switzerland.

 Notable examples of bilateral cooperation involve economic and financial matters, cooperation in the field of research and innovation, transport infrastructure projects and the EuroAirport Basel Mulhouse Freiburg.

 France and Switzerland also conduct regular exchanges regarding matters of international concern as well as cooperation in multilateral forums.

-France is Switzerland’s forth most important trading partner, accounting for 7% of foreign trade in 2013.
+France is Switzerland’s forth most important trading partner, accounting for 6,9% of foreign trade in 2015.
 The volume of trade, which had continued to grow since 2008, showed a slight decline in 2011 at around CHF 30 billion.
-Trade deficit of 2013: about CHF 600 million.
+Trade surplus of 2015: about CHF 646 million.

-Switzerland ranked seventh as a foreign investor in France at the end of 2012.
+Switzerland ranked fifth as a foreign investor in France at the end of 2014.
 The bulk of direct Swiss investments are in the border regions and around Paris.
-Swiss firms employ some 140,000 persons.
-French direct investments in the Confederation amounted to CHF 39 billion at the end of 2012.
-Swiss-based French firms, over 90% of them small and medium enterprises (SMEs), employ some 49,000.
+Swiss firms employ some 103'000 persons.
+French direct investments in the Confederation amounted to CHF 40 billion at the end of 2014.
+Swiss-based French firms, over 90% of them small and medium enterprises (SMEs), employ some 66'000.

 Franco-Swiss economic relations extend beyond the industrial sphere to education and research.
 Representatives of the Swiss State Secretariat for Education Research and Innovation (SERI) meet regularly with the French Ministry of Higher Education and Research to discuss scientific exchanges and cooperation.